dendronhq/dendron-site/vault/dendron.topic.publish-legacy.quickstart.publishing-your-site.md

 ## VS Code

 ### Pre-requisites
-- This assumes you have a github repository.
+- This assumes you have a GitHub repository.
     - If not, you can create one [here](https://github.com/new) from your existing workspace

-### Create a github repo
+### Create a GitHub repo
-- Follow the instructions [here](https://pages.github.com/) to create a repository named `{username}.github.io` where `{username}` is your username on Github
+- Follow the instructions [here](https://pages.github.com/) to create a repository named `{username}.github.io` where `{username}` is your username on GitHub

 ### Add your notes
 Follow the instructions to push to an existing repository

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/publishv2.github.jpg)

-### Turn on github pages
+### Turn on GitHub Pages

 Go to settings

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/publishv2.github-settings.jpg)

-Go down to github pages and select the main branch
+Go down to GitHub Pages and select the main branch

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/publishv2.github-pages.jpg)